 Note: If you are in urgent need of help, click here.

 As a mental health consumer, you have the right to services that are compassionate, ethical, and effective.
 Our job is to help both professionals and consumers become more knowledgeable; your job is to make an informed decision when choosing a professional.
 Therefore, we recommend you read our Principles and Perspectives of Practice before seeking therapy.
-You may wish to ask a potential therapist for his or her reactions to these principles and perspectives.
+We also recommend you download our pamphlet Psychotherapy for the Minor-Attracted Person, which provides guidelines for therapy endorsed by B4U-ACT.
+You may wish to ask a potential therapist for his or her reactions to these two documents.

-Specifically, when voluntarily contacting a mental health professional for therapy, we recommend that you ask him or her the questions below.
-We suggest that you make a written record of the professional’s responses to these questions.
+It is important for the client to ask questions and choose a therapist carefully, whether selected from our list or not.
+Specifically, we recommend that you ask potential therapists the questions below.
+We suggest that you make a written record of his or her responses to these questions.